VijayRod/demo/aks/servicemesh-istio/README.md

 2. To verify the cluster is in a "Succeeded" state, run `az aks show -g myResourceGroupName -n myClusterName --query 'provisioningState'`.

-   If it's not in the "Succeeded" state, view the activity log for the cluster resource group in the Azure portal to review failed operations for the error.
-Otherwise, run `az aks update -g myResourceGroupName -n myClusterName` to reconcile the cluster to its goal state.
+   - If it's not in the "Succeeded" state, view the activity log for the cluster resource group in the Azure portal to review failed operations for the error.

+     - Or run `az aks update -g myResourceGroupName -n myClusterName` to reconcile the cluster to its goal state.

-3. To ensure that the service mesh mode is set to Istio, run `az aks show -g myResourceGroupName -n myClusterName --query 'serviceMeshProfile'`.
-The output should include:
+3. To ensure that the service mesh "mode" is set to "Istio", run `az aks show -g myResourceGroupName -n myClusterName --query 'serviceMeshProfile'`.
+The output should include it:

    ```
    {